antonfirsov/docs/2024/05-May/dotnet-docs-link-to-source-code/dotnet-docs-link-to-source-code.md

 ### Finding the correct PDB version

-We would like to talk a little more about how we download the correct version of PDB for a given DLL.
+We would like to talk a little more about how we download the correct version of PDB for a given DLL from Microsoft Symbol Server.

-Below is a sample PDB download URL and with its format is defined in [portable-pdb-signature](https://github.com/dotnet/symstore/blob/main/docs/specs/SSQP_Key_Conventions.md#portable-pdb-signature).
+Below is a sample PDB download URL and with its format defined in [portable-pdb-signature](https://github.com/dotnet/symstore/blob/main/docs/specs/SSQP_Key_Conventions.md#portable-pdb-signature).
 <http://msdl.microsoft.com/download/symbols/System.Private.CoreLib.pdb/8402667829752b9d0b00ebbc1d5a66d9FFFFFFFF/System.Private.CoreLib.pdb>

 From the URL pattern we can observe we need to provide the PDB file name `System.Private.CoreLib.pdb` and a GUID `8402667829752b9d0b00ebbc1d5a66d9FFFFFFFF`.
 So the question is where can we find this information?